jshah0428/Wastefree/README.md

 # Food waste is a problem across the world,
 - Households frequently forget or leave food beyond its shelf life, leading to significant waste.
 - According to the UN Environment Programme’s Food Waste Index Report, over 1 billion tons of food went to waste globally in the last year [(link)](https://news.un.org/en/story/2024/03/1148036#:~:text=The%20UN%20Environment%20Programme%E2%80%99s%20Food%20Waste%20Index%20Report,overall%20at%20retail%2C%20food%20service%2C%20and%20household%20levels.).
-- In the US alone, we waste about 92 million pounds of food per year [(link)](https://www.feedingamerica.org/our-work/reduce-food-waste)
+- In the US alone, we waste about 92 billion pounds of food per year [(link)](https://www.feedingamerica.org/our-work/reduce-food-waste)

 # Why our project solves this issue:
 - We designed an app called Wastefree to reduce food waste and implement strategies for effectively using excessive food.